 Update 2017: Hall's Bakery is now located in South Hill - just past the Sandy Ground round about if you are coming from the east end (before the round about if you are coming from the west end).
-With a bigger building, Hall's still has that same great flavor!
+With a bigger building, Hall's still serves up the same excellent eats at a great price and with friendly service!

 By: Kristin Bourne